OpusMag/what-cmd/README.md

 To use this tool:

+Option A: Go to the latest release, download the binary and move it to /usr/local/bin/

+Option B:

 1. Enter your terminal

 2. Git clone this repository either by using the URL or SSH (you can find this by clicking the green button in the upper right that says '<>Code').